asuc-octo/berkeley-mobile-ios/README.md

 ## Documentation

 For documentation, check out our [wiki](https://github.com/asuc-octo/berkeley-mobile-ios/wiki).
+The wiki is a work in progress and should be completed soon.

 The application consists of eight modules:
 * [Academics](berkeleyMobileiOS/Classes/Academics): for Libraries and Campus Resources features